bwoodsend/polycotylus/README.rst

 without polycotylus letting you know.

-For GUI applications, using a system package manager also allows you to add desktop integration.
-This means registering your application so that launch menus (e.g. Gnome's App tiles) and file browsers know that your application exists, adding icons, descriptions, registering supported file types, etc.
+For GUI applications, using a system package manager also allows you to add *desktop integration*.
+You can register your application so that launch menus (e.g. Gnome's App tiles) and file browsers know that your application exists, have icons and descriptions, and are aware of their supported file types.

 Supported distributions